Research

 The empirical turn in the study of deliberative democracy raises a problem: deliberative democracy's conceptual premises are in tension with those of the social scientific approaches often used to study it.
 If deliberation is to function as a source of political legitimacy, we must treat citizens as intentional agents capable of reasoning.
 In contrast, modernist social science characteristically employs forms of explanation that bypass intentionality.
 Deliberative democrats thus risk theoretical inconsistency when they attempt to study deliberation using the techniques of modernist social science.
 The danger is that when deliberative democrats rely on modernist social science, they at least implicitly reinforce a fallacious belief in expertise at the expense of a more dialogic and democratic ethos.
 The concepts and the practical aims of deliberative democracy seem, therefore, to require a more interpretive social science.

 What is a Deliberative System?
 A Tale of Two Ontologies (with Mark Bevir).
 European Journal of Political Theory.
-August 2021.
+22(3), 2023, pp. 445-464.

 Article available here.